Visit this page for visitor information on Bridgwater's annual September St Matthews Field Fair and markets.

 Traders from across the UK attend the West Street and Fairfield markets with products ranging from clothing and shoes, rugs and cushions, bulbs and plants, china and pottery, as well as culinary delights such as the famed welsh cakes, brandy snaps, preserves and jams and much more.

 Please see related documents below for a map highlighting the locations of the West Street and Fairfield Markets and the parking days for the Fairfield Market.

-Temporary cabin toilets, provided by Sedgemoor District Council, are available behind the Squib Public House next to West Bow House, behind Westfield House on West Street and behind the Horse and Jockey Public House on Fairfield.
+Temporary cabin toilets, provided by Sedgemoor District Council, are available behind the One Stop shop next to West Bow House, behind Westfield House on West Street and behind the Horse and Jockey Public House on Fairfield.
 Portaloos, including disabled accessible toilets, are also provided behind the Horse and Jockey Public House on Fairfield.

 Visitors to the Fair should be aware that West Street, St Matthews Field and most of the surrounding area are covered by the Council's Public Space Protection Order (PSPO).
 This is an Order designed to tackle nuisance arising from people acting antisocially through drinking excessively in public places.
 The Order gives the Police and PCSO's the power to confiscate alcohol within the PSPO area.
 These powers will be vigorously enforced and anybody bringing alcohol into West Street or St Matthews Field especially can expect to be challenged and may be required to surrender their alcohol.
 Only alcohol in plastic cups purchased from the hatch at the Horse and Jockey and consumed within the vicinity will be permitted.